mjfield2/github_test/README.md

 4. First add and commit and push your README and .gitignore to get started to ensure that the files are ignored later.
 Run `git add README.md .gitignore`.
 Commit those changes and push them.
 Check on GitHub that the changes have been pushed.
 5. Add the rest of the files.
 Run `git add .` (The period means add everything).
 Commit and push the changes.
 6. Add a license on GitHub.
 There are templates you can use on GitHub.
+7. Make a change on your local instance.
+Maybe update the README, whatever you want.
+Run `git status` to see uncommitted changes.
+Run `git add .` to add the file, `git commit -m "your message"` and `git push origin main` to send your changes to GitHub.

 ## Other Notes